drudru/understanding_redo/README.md

 - Essentially only the source dependencies are checked against their checksum.
 - If any of those change, that causes the targets to actually run a 'do' file.

+## The DJB Style

+I had a lot of experience with DJB software in my past.
+I found the software to be really well designed, once you understood the system.
+Like many open source packages in the old days, if you didn't have an O'Reilly manual, you had a tough slog before you 'understood the system'.
+This dive into Redo was no different.
+This is why I made the effort here.

+Besides the lack of good documentation, but interesting design, there are some similarities with other DJB systems.

+1. DJB avoids monolithic configuration files.
+DJB uses the filesystem as configuration.
+2. The number of commands is small and there roles are very well defined.
+3. No new language needs to be learned to use the software.
+All you need to know is the most basic Unix shell.

 ## Problems with the Redo model

 - In the Grosskurth, model, if a file exists on first build (even an empty one), it will be considered a source.
-This is a pretty serious flaw.
+This is a pretty serious flaw in that implementation.
+- In the Grosskurth, model, if the primary target is removed after a successful run, it will not be rebuilt..
+This is a pretty serious flaw in that implementation.

 - Cross compilation
 - It doesn't support a separate build directory